 Burial Expenses: The deceased worker’s employer paid into a worker’s compensation insurance policy or they were self-insured.
 This insurance company is required to pay all reasonable expenses related to the deceased worker’s burial.

-Under the present rules in the State of California the compensation amount are as follows –
+Under the present rules in the State of California, the compensation amount is as follows –

 - 1 total dependant – $250,000